CodeCraftsmanSandeep/ML-Movie-Recommender-System/README.md

     | Range                  | \[0, ∞)                       | \[-1, 1] (or \[0, 1] if non-negative) |
     | Problem in high-dim    | Curse of dimensionality       | Robust in high-dimensional space      |

+## Web dev

+- Vertification of HTTPS requests:
+    - When you visit a website (or) hit API over HTTPS, your system usually verifies SSL certificate to ensure:
+        - You are talking to the real website (not a spoofed one)
+        - Your data is encrypted and trusted
+    - If you disable (or) skip verification you risk
+        - Man-in-the-middle attacks
+        - Data leaks
+- DNS resolving:
+    - When you try to request to a domain, the DNS lookup happen to send the request to right server
+    - I used google DNS lookup in this project which worked for the TMDB API hit.
+(My default DNS lookup did not work, so I switched to google DNS, nice thing to learn!!)

 ## This Project
 This repo builds **Content Based Movie Recommender System** using Machine Learning, which is cool😎!!
 The techniques used in here, can be used else where from document retreival to ecommerce development, from search engine to social media content.